 As Programme Director for the RSCM's Sacred Music Studies, he has helped many musicians and clergy to explore their vital work in worship: liturgy and music.

 In 2015 he was awarded Associate of the RSCM (ARSCM) for considerable contributions of national significance to music and liturgy.

-In July 2018 Alistair gained his CRCO diploma, winning two prizes for the highest scoring written paper and highest aggregate score.
-He continues studies with the Royal College of Organists in 2019 with courses in Cambridge, Oxford and Paris.
+In July 2018 he gained his CRCO diploma, winning two prizes for the highest scoring written paper and highest aggregate score.
+He continues studies with Philip Sawyer and with the Royal College of Organists in 2019 with courses in Cambridge, Oxford and Paris.
 His ARCO is in progress.

 The music group usually consists of strings (violin, viola and cello), guitar and piano, with added percussion from time to time.

 Although she is usually to be found in the main congregation, Ulrike occasionally sings special pieces to enhance the liturgy, in addition to psalm settings.
 In late 2021 she has been our cantor, leading us in song.

 Shared with St Mary's, Dunblane, Laura is our first funded Organ Student.
 She sings and plays the piano and violin.

 We are blessed to have a Rector who can not only sing, but conduct and play the organ.

 We are equally blessed in having a team of retired clergy who contribute to the worship and sacramental life of our church, enabling Christoph to play occasionally.

 Previous musicians who have served at Holy Trinity include